javathejhut/petiteFinder/README.md

 <big><b>Under the hood:</b></big>
 </summary>

-- Faster-RCNN detector (predicting bounding box + class + score), coupled with a feature pyramid network (FPN) based on the ResNet50 backbone.
+- The trained and optimized Faster-RCNN detector (predicts bounding box + class + score), coupled with a feature pyramid network (FPN) based on the ResNet50 backbone.

 - Sliced inference, i.e. detecting objects on the smaller slices of the original image and then merging them together with greedy non-maximal merging (NMM) algorithm.

+- A simple crossplatform GUI tool to vizualize and modify annotatations in COCO format.

   <img align="center" src="/demo/scheme.png" width=700px>